This authentic Italian Bruschetta Al Pomodoro came straight from Italy, along with all our tips and tricks!

 Bruschetta Ingredients

-You can make outstanding dishes with just a few really good quality ingredients.
-You don’t need a hundred ingredients combined with complicated techniques to make delicious food!
+You can make great dishes with just a few really good quality ingredients.
+You don’t need a long ingredient list or complex steps to make delicious food!

 Process shots of the bread being broiled or grilled